BETA: Mobilitybox Ticketing Invoicing Idea

 Subscriptions

-When the ticket is a subscription for each subscription cycle which is ordered/reordered a billable item will be created and the subscription cycle will have the billable_item_id set.
-For the coupon itself there will be no billable item and the billable_item_id will be null.
+When the ticket is a subscription for each subscription cycle that is ordered/reordered a billable item will be created, and the subscription cycle will have the billable_item_id set.
+There will be no billable item for the coupon itself, and the billable_item_id` will be null.
+Example:

 {